hexinfra/gorox/hemi/README.md

     import _ "github.com/hexinfra/gorox/hemi/builtin"

-For examples showing how to use the Hemi Engine in your programs, please see our examples in the "example/" sub directory.
+For source code showing how to call the Hemi Engine in your programs, please see our examples in the "example/" sub directory.

 Layout